 Contracting Party shall ensure that vehicles can be tested with PEMS on public roads in accordance with the procedures under their own national law, while respecting local road traffic legislation and safety requirements.

-Manufacturers shall ensure that vehicles can be tested with PEMS, e.g. by constructing the exhaust pipes in order to facilitate sampling of the exhaust, making available suitable adapters for exhaust pipes, granting access to ECU signals and making the necessary administrative arrangements.
+Manufacturers shall ensure that vehicles can be tested with PEMS, e.g. by constructing the exhaust pipes in order to facilitate sampling of the exhaust, making available suitable adapters for exhaust pipes, providing guidance available online without the need of registration or login on how to attach a PEMS system to the exhaust pipe of vehicles approved under this Regulation, granting access to ECU signals [relevant to this Regulation ] and making the necessary administrative arrangements.
+The measures taken by manufacturers shall be agreed upon with the Approval Authority.

+[For testing by independent parties the manufacturer shall also make available adapters for purchase or rent via their spare parts or service tools network (e.g. RMI portal), through authorised dealers or via a contact point on the referred publically accessible website.]

 A contracting Party may choose, in case of difficulty to conduct RDE testing on public roads due to regional law, to use a test track following a driving situation recorded during a typical valid RDE test on the road.
 The validity of a test conducted in a test track will be judged on the actual test driven on the test track.